Next Stamford Legislative & Rules Committee: June 21st, 7pm

 The latter would be achieved by:

-- charging a fee for each check out bag (we advocate paper bags)
+- charging a fee for each check out bag (we advocate for recyclable paper bags)

 We advocate that until such an ordinance goes into effect retailers have to disclose the cost of bags.
 This will educate consumers as to the cost of their perceived 'free' bags.